 If you love taking in the wonders of the frozen world during the winter, then Porters Creek should be your hiking destination this season.
 Porters Creek is one of the best winter hiking trails in the Smoky Mountains because it is situated at a lower elevation, where it is less likely that the roads will be closed off due to snow.
 Also, what is great about this trail is that visitors to the park can enjoy the history of the Smoky Mountain region during the hike and admire Fern Branch Falls in a frozen state.
 This trail is small and little known, so you should not expect to see much foot traffic to this relaxing and quiet site.

 It is 2 miles from the trailhead to Fern Branch Falls, but that distance is very much worth the trip to this beautiful winter site.
 This trail is considered to be moderately difficult, with no big elevation changes.

-Hiking trails in the Smoky Mountains are great to visit no matter what time of the year it is.
+These are just some of the best hiking trails in the Smoky Mountains to try during the winter.
+They’re also great to visit no matter what time of the year it is!
 So as you plan your hiking trip to the Smoky Mountains this winter, don’t forget to check out our amazing Smoky Mountain cabin rentals that will warm you up after a busy day of hiking!